WRAPTORHelp & Docs

 Owners and managers create invoices, record payments, void mistakes, and connect their accounting software.
 Designers can reach the Invoices tab while working in Billing (they have the Billing & Quotes permission).
 Production and installer roles do not see Billing by default.

 Your customers never log in.
-They receive a private pay link, review the invoice, and pay by card through a secure checkout — no account required.
+They receive a private pay link, review the invoice, and pay by card or bank account (ACH) through a secure checkout — no account required.

 Where it fits